Last Updated on 2025-07-21 by Jorge Bastos

 Ribeira de Piscos

-As we said, we haven’t visited Ribeira de Piscos yet, but it’s a more challenging tour, with more than 2km of hiking, so it’s possibly a good fit if you enjoy hiking.
-It starts and finishes in the Coa Museum and takes about 2h30.
+As we mentioned, we haven’t visited Ribeira de Piscos yet, but it’s a more challenging tour, with over 2 km of hiking, so it’s likely a good fit if you enjoy hiking.
+It starts and finishes at the Coa Museum and takes about 2 hours and 30 minutes.

 Is it worth visiting the Coa Museum?